photo by Charlotte Von Hardenburgh

 who knows where the time goes

 Twelve fragments of wood, clay, binder, and acrylic paint hold the layered weight of time.
-Shaped by years of exploring identity and the environments that sculpt it, these works echo the resilience of weathered facades and the quiet endurance of nature.
-At the core is a fascination with how stories and life circumstances—especially those beyond our choosing—leave lasting marks on our personhood.
+This series explores identity and the environments that sculpt it, echoing the resilience of weathered facades and the quiet endurance of nature.
+The growth and erosion of self are mirrored in the physical process: layers are broken, sanded, and reformed, exposing traces of what once was.
+What remains is both worn and renewed, inviting the viewer to reflect on the shaping of their own identity.

 01